2008 Tibetan unrest

-The 2008 Tibetan unrest, also referred to as the 2008 Tibetan uprising in Tibetan media, was a series of protests and demonstrations over the Chinese government's treatment and persecution of Tibetans.
+The 2008 Tibetan unrest, also referred to as the 2008 Tibetan uprising in Tibetan media, was a series of protests and demonstrations that initially occurred over the Chinese Communist Party's treatment and persecution of Tibetans.
 Protests in Lhasa, the capital of Tibet, by monks and nuns on 10 March have been viewed as the start of the demonstrations.
 Numerous protests and demonstrations were held to commemorate the 49th anniversary of the 1959 Tibetan Uprising Day, when the 14th Dalai Lama escaped from Tibet.
-The protests and demonstrations spread spontaneously to a number of monasteries and throughout the Tibetan plateau, including into counties located outside the designated Tibet Autonomous Region.
+The protests and demonstrations spread spontaneously to a number of monasteries and throughout the Tibetan plateau, including into counties located outside the Tibet Autonomous Region.

-The arrest of monks at Labrang Monastery increased the tension of the situation.
-Clashes occurred between Tibetans and Chinese Han and Hui residents, resulting in Han and Hui stores and buildings being destroyed and numerous Chinese civilians being injured or killed.
+The arrest of monks at Labrang Monastery escalated tensions, leading to ethnically-charged violence against non-ethnic Tibetans and their perceived sympathizers.
+The resulting clashes between ethnic Tibetans and Han and Hui Chinese resulting in a number of Han and Hui stores and buildings being destroyed and numerous Chinese civilians being injured, killed, or displaced.

 The use of force by Chinese police and military forces during the unrest has been controversial, with some, including Human Rights Watch and Amnesty International, deeming it excessive force.
 The International Campaign for Tibet estimates a total of 235 protests occurred from 10 March until the end of October 2009.
 The Chinese government's Xinhua News Agency estimated that 150 protests occurred between 10 March and 25 March.
 The Chinese government reported that 23 people were killed during the riots themselves, while the Central Tibetan Administration claimed 203 were killed in the aftermath alone, and the Dalai Lama alleged 400 Tibetans were killed in total.
 Foreign journalists were expelled or forced to leave during the uprising anniversary.
 Amnesty International reported 1,000 Tibetan protestors remained "unaccounted for" by June 2008, while the Central Tibetan Administration reported 5,600 arrests of Tibetans between March 2008 and January 2009, with 1,294 injuries within the same period.